 Just as I am an advocate that food is medicine, I also believe that movement is medicine.
 You can make such a positive impact on your health by walking, dancing, yoga, swimming, biking or whatever other form of exercise you enjoy.
 And enjoyment is key — you won’t continue with a program you simply don’t like!
 Moving your body has a major impact on your weight, other menopausal symptoms, and your overall health.
 Gentle exercise can be helpful too, especially if your adrenal glands are overworked and you constantly feel fatigued.
 But remember, the most important thing is to do something you enjoy!

-4. Restore Yourself to Decrease the Stress that Intensifies Your Symptoms
+4. Restore Yourself to Decrease the Stress that Intensifies Symptoms

-Currently, doctors will prescribe antidepressants to women for perimenopausal and menopausal symptoms.
-Because of the Women’s Health Initiative, the answer to many symptoms are antidepressants.
+Conventional doctors often prescribe antidepressants to women to deal with perimenopausal and menopausal symptoms.
+Antidepressants have become the treatment of choice for many symptoms due information from the Women’s Health Initiative.
 More and more we see women feeling stressed, anxious or overwhelmed, and depressed during the menopause transition.
-Although we see this frequently, in most cases we believe antidepressants are not the best answer for natural menopause relief.
+But depression is the symptom, and antidepressants are simply masking this symptom.
+To get to the real heart of the problem, we believe antidepressants are not the best answer for natural menopause relief in most cases.